rsksmart/devportal/docs/04-resources/04-tutorials/rootstock-vyper.md

 ## Setup Environment

-First, let's set up our Python environment and install the necessary packages:
+To set up our Python environment and install the necessary packages, we will do the following:

 ```bash
 # Create and activate virtual environment